History of Honduras: Pre-Columbian era

-Mayan culture extended from what today are the departments of Copán, Ocotepeque, Santa Barbara, and Cortes.
-Archaeological studies determined that these people made several villages around the territories that comprise these departments, specially near the Ulua river.
-Other Mayan archeological places in Honduras are El Puente, a smaller city that initially was independent for a period, but maintained a close alliance with the great political and administrative center of Copán, and Rio Amarillo, which It is believed that this was a crossing point that the Mayas used on their way between the valleys of El Florido in Honduras and El Motagua in Guatemala.
-The Rastrojón archeological site, it shows the construction styles of the residences of the upper or noble class of the Mayan society.
+Mayan culture extended from what today are the departments of Copán, Ocotepeque and several villages around these territories, especially near the Ulua river.
+Other Mayan archeological sites in Honduras are El Puente, a smaller city that initially was independent for a period, but maintained a close alliance with the political and administrative center of Copán, and Rio Amarillo, believed to have been a crossing between the valleys of El Florido in Honduras and El Motagua in Guatemala.
+The Rastrojón archeological site, shows the construction styles of the residences of the upper or noble class of the Mayan society.

-The Mayan civilization began a marked decline in population in the 9th century, but there is evidence of people still living in and around the city until at least 1200.
-By the time the Spanish came to Honduras, the once great city-state of Copán was overrun by the jungle, and the surviving Ch’orti' were isolated from their Choltian linguistic peers to the west.
-The non-Maya Lencas were then dominant in western Honduras, creating several villages in the valleys.
-The Lenca people was the biggest and most well organized society in terms of military organization by the time of the conquest at the early 16th century.
+The Mayan civilization began a marked decline in population in the 9th century, but evidence shows people still living in and around the city until at least 1200.
+By the time the Spanish came to Honduras, the once great city-state of Copán had been overrun by the jungle, and the surviving Ch’orti' were isolated from their Choltian linguistic peers to the west.
+The non-Maya Lencas dominated western Honduras, and had several villages in the valleys.
+The Lenca were the biggest and most well organized society in terms of military organization by the time of the conquest in the early 16th century.

-Many other regions were host to large societies.
-Archaeological sites include Naco, La Sierra, and El Curruste in the northwest (thought to have been populated by Western Jicaque speakers), Los Naranjos north of Lake Yojoa, Tenampúa and Yarumela in the Comayagua valley were built by the ancestors of the Lenca people during the pre classic period, some of these places were built almost 1000 years before the foundation of the Mayan cities in Honduras.
-This places have complex structures that show that in the past they were prosperous cities thanks to their geographical position that made them active centers of commerce since they were at an access point to both coasts, the Caribbean and the Pacific.
-In addition to the enormous import of merchandise that came from Guatemala and central Mexico, traces of products that came from other cultural areas of South America through trade routes have also been found.
+Many other regions had large societies.
+Archaeological sites include Naco, La Sierra, and El Curruste in the northwest (thought to have been populated by Western Jicaque speakers), Los Naranjos north of Lake Yojoa, Tenampúa and Yarumela in the Comayagua valley.
+Some were built by the ancestors of the Lenca people during the pre classic period almost 1000 years before the Mayan cities.
+They have complex structures and in the past were prosperous cities thanks to locations that made them active centers of commerce, with access to both the Caribbean and the Pacific.
+Imports of merchandise from Guatemala and central Mexico, and traces of products that came from other areas of South America through trade routes have also been found.

-Honduras was mainly part of Mesoamerica, and was home to complex settled societies for several thousand consecutive years, just as the other neighboring regions, and it is clear that neighboring Maya societies and more distant Central Mexican societies were a major influence on Honduran communities, both through trade (especially with the Maya civilization, and, during the Formative Period, the Olmec civilization) and occasionally migration.
-For example, during internal conflict in the late Toltec Empire, around 1000 to 1100 AD, Nahuatl-speakers migrated from Central Mexico and dispersed into different parts of Central America, including Honduras, especially Chapagua.
+As part of Mesoamerica, Honduras was home to complex settled societies for several thousand consecutive years, just as in other neighboring regions.
+It is clear that neighboring Maya societies and more distant Central Mexican societies were a major influence on Honduran communities, both through trade (especially with the Maya civilization, and, during the Formative Period, and the Olmec civilization) and occasionally migration.
+For example, during internal conflict in the late Toltec Empire around 1000 to 1100 AD, Nahuatl speakers migrated from Central Mexico and dispersed into different parts of Central America, including Honduras, especially Chapagua.
 In present-day El Salvador, they became the Pipil and founded Kuskatan, and in Nicaragua, they became the Nicarao.